 Just because those industries are taking the brunt of ransomware attacks doesn’t mean attackers won’t come for you.
-And increasingly, it doesn’t matter what operating systems you’re running.
+And increasingly, it doesn’t matter what operating system you’re running.

 Every major operating system can be infected with ransomware, including Windows, Apple OS X, Linux and Android.
 If your systems haven’t been patched, and a user inadvertently lets in an infection, that’s all it takes.

 A survey of 1,000 managed-service providers (MSPs) asked the question: What systems have you seen infected by ransomware?
 Here were the results:

 - Windows Server: 76%

 - Apple iOS: 4%